Tayyab666-star/BloodPressureDetectionSystem/README.md

    pip install -r requirements.txt
    ```

- Usage
+## Usage

 1. Run the Streamlit app:
    ```
    streamlit run app.py
    ```
-2. Open your browser and go to (https://bloodpressuredetectionsystem.streamlit.app/)
+2. Open your browser and go to [http://localhost:8501/](http://localhost:8501/)
 3. Allow webcam access and follow the instructions in the app.

 ## Disclaimer

 This app is for demonstration purposes only and does not provide medical advice.
+" rewrite it according to our new functionalities